ctl::json is a header-only C++ library for manipulating JSON data.

 .

-Their usage is basically the same, except that they use different types to hold a string.
+Their usage is basically the same, except that the first two types hold a string as UTF-8 and the other two hold as UTF-16.

 On behalf of them, how to use ctl::json